4 Top Tips for a Puerto Rico Trip With Kids

 The island has several big water parks.
 Our girls weren’t interested.
 But if your kids crave giant water slides and lazy rivers consider spending a day at Coqui, a good size water park next door to the *Waldorf Astoria El Conquistador.

-(Here is another take on Things To Do in Puerto Rico.)
+(Here are 5 More Things To Do In Puerto Rico.)

 Plan on Leisurely Dinners